attivio/suit/CONTRIBUTING.md

-To report an issue, please click the Issues tab above and click the *New Issue* button.
-Please provide a detailed description of the issue with any code excerpts, logs or screenshots which help describe the issue.

 For contributions, we prefer pull requests.
 Please follow these steps to get your contributions in:

 1. Open a new issue or pick up an existing one on the Issues tab about the patch that you are going to submit.